TOP

 • Describe a time you had to handle a child who was not listening to you and was misbehaving.
 What did you do?

-• Describe a time where your activities for the children didn’t go as planned.
+• Describe a time when your activities for the children didn’t go as planned.
 How did you adjust and adapt?

 Joy Lo